Stormtrooper (Star Wars): Description

 According to Star Wars lore, Imperial stormtroopers are men and women who have been recruited (or conscripted) at a young age to serve as expendable foot soldiers of the Empire, gradually replacing clone troopers as their accelerated aging forces them to retire.
 These recruits are trained at Imperial Academies spread out across the galaxy where they undergo intense conditioning that instills fierce loyalty, strict discipline and ruthless efficiency while removing any sense of individualism or empathy.
 As the backbone of the Imperial Army, stormtroopers are dreaded for their brutality, carrying out atrocities in the name of Emperor Palpatine, and their fanaticism, engaging the enemy with no regard to casualties.
 Inevitably, some use their position for personal gain against a civilian population too terrified to resist.
 However, inconsistencies in academy standards led to stormtroopers of varying combat skill and ability compared to the superior clone troopers, which, among other things, can be seen in the stormtroopers' mainly variable, sometimes even weak, ability to hit the target in firefights.
+They are especially inept at hitting main characters in the movies.
 After subduing any remaining Separatist holdouts left over from the Clone Wars, stormtroopers primarily serve as an internal security and peacekeeping force until the Galactic Civil War where they start to engage the Rebel Alliance in large-scale battles.

-Unable to conscript noventillions of soldiers to fill its stormtrooper ranks, yet unwilling to switch back to using rapidly produced clone troopers, First Order stormtroopers are bred, trained and indoctrinated from birth, raised their entire lives for no other purpose.
-First Order soldiers and crews have constantly trained for combat in war games and simulations, making them much more effective one-on-one than the endless waves of stormtrooper conscripts fielded by the Galactic Empire.
-First Order stormtroopers are regularly put through mental indoctrination and propaganda programs, to make sure that they remain fanatically loyal and never hesitate or question orders.
-Being taken from their families at birth, these soldiers are not even given individual names for themselves but merely serial numbers, such as "FN-2187".
+Unable to conscript sufficient number of soldiers to fill its stormtrooper ranks, and unwilling to switch back to using rapidly produced clone troopers, The First Order recruits stormtroopers from infancy.
+They are raised, trained and indoctrinated for military service, with soldiers and crews undergoing combat training in war games and simulations.
+They are regularly put through mental indoctrination and propaganda programs, toreinforce obedience and loyalty to the First Order.
+Rather than using personal names, stormtroopers are generally identified by alphanumeric designations, such as "FN-2187".